anesh-ml/youtube_comment_intent/README.md

-# youtube_comment_intent
+## About youtube comment intent app
-This app helps to know your subscribers and improve the content.
+- This app helps to know your subscribers and improve the content.
 It also helps in knowing what people think about the advertised product in a product review videos.
+- I have collected around **2000** samples totally.
+This is a **MVP**.
+The model can be improved further by collecting some more data.

-I have explained what is data centric AI with this use case as an example.[Data_centric_doc.pdf](https://github.com/anesh-ml/youtube_comment_intent/files/8483360/Data_centric_doc.pdf)
+- I have explained what is data centric AI with this use case as an example.[Data_centric_doc.pdf](https://github.com/anesh-ml/youtube_comment_intent/files/8483360/Data_centric_doc.pdf)

 ## Features